zebulon75018/shotgunEvents/src/examplePlugins/docs/logArgs.md

 This is an EXAMPLE PLUGIN.

-Use this plugin to determin if the Shotgun Event Daemon has been successfully installed.
+Use this plugin to determine if the Shotgun Event Daemon has been successfully installed.
 It will log all events in Shotgun by spitting out the event dictionary.